alexadmin/it_overview/README.md

 ansible-playbook -i prod/some_app.yml
 ```

-> Using the same script to deploy to production that you use to deploy to development environments is a fantastic way to prevent the “it works on my machine” syndrome
+> Using the same script to deploy to production that you use to deploy to development environments is a fantastic way to prevent the “it works on my machine” syndrome (1)

-> Use the same process to deploy to every environment
+> Use the same process to deploy to every environment (1)

-Continuous Delivery Reliable Software Releases through Build, Test, and Deployment Automation by Jez Humble, David Farley

 # documentation